Southington, Connecticut: Buses

 On March 28, 2015, CTfastrak, Connecticut's first bus rapid transit corridor, opened.
 It provides a separated right-of-way between Hartford and New Britain; Express bus services travel between downtown Hartford and Waterbury, with service to Southington, with its free park-and-ride located at the corner of South Main and Mulberry streets.
 Following its creation, public transportation can now connect Southington residents to Waterbury station and the Metro-North Railroad, providing service to Bridgeport and ultimately Stamford and New York City.

+In 2024, CT Transit introduced the new route 532, running up and down Queen Street and into Plainville.

 Highways

 Southington is home to several highways, including Interstate 84, also known as The Yankee Expressway, and Interstate 691.

-Parks and recreation

-Southington boasts a fair share of large parks and open land, each serving several outdoor activities, and as a whole, a vast array of them.